zama-ai/tfhe-rs/tfhe/docs/Boolean/parameters.md

 ## Default parameters

-The TFHE cryptographic scheme relies on a variant of [Regev cryptosystem](https://cims.nyu.edu/\~regev/papers/lwesurvey.pdf), and is based on a problem so hard to solve that it is even post-quantum resistant.
+The TFHE cryptographic scheme relies on a variant of [Regev cryptosystem](https://cims.nyu.edu/\~regev/papers/lwesurvey.pdf) and is based on a problem so difficult that it is even post-quantum resistant.

-In practice, you need to tune some cryptographic parameters in order to ensure both the correctness of the result and the security of the computation.
+Some cryptographic parameters will require tuning to ensure both the correctness of the result and the security of the computation.

-To make it simpler, **we provide two sets of parameters**, which ensure correct computations for a certain probability with the standard security of 128 bits.
-There exists an error probability due to the probabilistic nature of the encryption, which requires adding randomness (called noise) following a Gaussian distribution.
+To make it simpler, **we've provided two sets of parameters**, which ensure correct computations for a certain probability with the standard security of 128 bits.
+There exists an error probability due to the probabilistic nature of the encryption, which requires adding randomness (noise) following a Gaussian distribution.
 If this noise is too large, the decryption will not give a correct result.
 There is a trade-off between efficiency and correctness: generally, using a less efficient parameter set (in terms of computation time) leads to a smaller risk of having an error during homomorphic evaluation.

 In the two proposed sets of parameters, the only difference lies in this probability error.
 The default parameter set ensures a probability error of at most $$2^{-40}$$ when computing a programmable bootstrapping (i.e., any gates but the `not`).
-The other one is closer to the error probability claimed into the original [TFHE paper](https://eprint.iacr.org/2018/421), namely $$2^{-165}$$, but it is up-to-date regarding security requirements.
+The other one is closer to the error probability claimed in the original [TFHE paper](https://eprint.iacr.org/2018/421), namely $$2^{-165}$$, but it is up-to-date regarding security requirements.

 The following array summarizes this: